Page 2

 A 50′ black walnut drops fruits the size of tennis balls—on a slope, no less.
 Must tread carefully.

 A chemical called juglone, in this tree’s cells, can kill sensitive vegetation near it.
-That’s one type of negative allelopathy, where one plant uses biochemicals to suppress germination or growth of competing plants.
+That’s one type of negative allelopathy, where one plant uses its biochemicals to suppress germination or growth of competing plants.
 Forest animals are unharmed by the chemical, and deposit empty husks in neat piles near the back deck.
 Another example of allelopathy commonly seen results in bare ground below a bird feeder filled with sunflower seeds.

 The Ravine and the Woodland